Skip to the main content

 Operators’ duties vary with the level of automation of the pipeline system.
 Those working with highly automated systems may handle problems and make adjustments with equipment in a control room.
 Those working with less automated systems may instruct other personnel to make manual adjustments where the problem is located or at another control area.

 Gas pipeline maintenance workers may work within different categories of gas pipeline maintenance.
-As individuals learn more about compressors, metering, and pipeline components, they are given more responsibilities and move up in operations.
+As workers learn more about compressors, metering, and pipeline components, they are given more responsibilities and move up in operations.

 Gas pipeline workers usually work at several different pipeline and meter stations.
 At meter stations, they may operate and monitor the operation of gas wells feeding into gathering systems.
 They may analyze flow characteristics.
 They also may: